marcelchastain/django-resto/README.md

 - Race conditions become possible: if two people upload different files with the same name at the same time, you may randomly end up with one file or the other on each media server.
+- Checking if a file exists becomes more expensive, since it requires an HTTP request.

 ## Settings